ipo-exe/abm-cue/docs/guide.md

 set of available places in the random walk.
 It uses the `A-Star` algorithm to compute the route-distance.
-In order to make the model computationally feasible the user must pre-process the map file prior to simulations.
+In order to make the model computationally feasible the user must pre-process the Place's Map file prior to simulations.

-Outputs can include all paths used by agents in every simulation step so the user can visualize post-process the features in standard GIS applications.
+Outputs can include all paths used by agents in every simulation step so the user may visualize post-process the features in standard GIS applications.

 ### GUI apps